DarkWiiPlayer/nanotest/readme.md

 )
 ```

 `maps` is possibly the most powerful function in the Eval module.
-It takes an expression and a map (aka. hash), and evaluates the function for each pair in the map with the values of the key (which should be an array) as arguments, and fails when the result differs from the corresponding value.
+It takes an expression and a map (aka. hash), and evaluates the function for each pair in the map with the values of the key (which should be an array\*) as arguments, and fails when the result differs from the corresponding value.

+\* Note that the argument (key in the hash) doesn't need to be an array; everything other than an array will be passed as a single argument.
+Just be sure not to get confused when passing an array as single argument; in this case the array needs to be itself inside an array, or its elements will be passed as single arguments.

 ```ruby
 abs = ->(x){x>=0 ? x : -x}